liusihan/BayesQuantify/README.md

 ## Citation
 If you use BayesQuantify, please cite our paper (thanks!):
-> Liu S, Feng X, Wu Y, et alCalibration and refinement of ACMG/AMP criteria for variant classification with BayesQuantifyJournal of Medical Genetics Published Online First: 19 September 2025. doi: 10.1136/jmg-2025-110863.
+> Liu S, Feng X, Wu Y, et al. Calibration and refinement of ACMG/AMP criteria for variant classification with BayesQuantify.
+Journal of Medical Genetics Published Online First: 19 September 2025. doi: 10.1136/jmg-2025-110863.

 ## Getting help